 The details of technique are of course important.
 But what manner of directing attention might allow more of the moving parts to take care of themselves, to find their own place in the larger dynamic movement?
 This is where familiarity with underlying principles is useful.
 Awareness of the center (of gravity), soft eyes (diffused to enhance peripheral vision), allowing weight to fall underside (grounding), extending energy (ki), awareness of breathing – when we practice with these principles in mind, other layers of detail can be superimposed.
 These principles can also begin to inform everyday activities.

-Centered Riding technique developed by Sally Swift is renewing my connection to these basic principles, and has both enhanced and reinvigorated my aikido training.
+Learning about riding through the Centered Riding technique developed by Sally Swift is renewing my connection to these basic principles, and has both enhanced and reinvigorated my aikido training.
 And because the Alexander Technique was such a big influence on Sally Swift, I often reflect on how his discovery is interwoven into her teaching tools.
 The synergies that exist between my interrelated endeavors are showing me, on a different level, how the whole really is greater than the sum of the parts.

 The image above was taken after class today using my iPhone.
 My favorite photographs of aikido have a diffuse feeling to them, capturing some of the dynamic quality of the spiral movements.
 This one seems to convey the interaction as a whole, with just the detail of one hand slightly more in focus.